Mihai-07/Company-Research-Tool/README.md

 > **Note:** The information is AI-generated and may not always be accurate.
 Always verify critical details from official sources.

+### Accessing the App via the Internet
+To access the app online, click [CompanyResearchTool](https://mihai-07-companyresearch.streamlit.app)

 ## Project Structure
 ```
 CompanyResearchTool/